Resocialization

 Resocialization or resocialisation (British English) is the process by which one's sense of social values, beliefs, and norms are re-engineered.
-The process is deliberately carried out in -parent households and military boot camps through an intense social process that may take place in a total institution.
+The process is deliberately carried out in military boot camps through an intense social process or may take place in a total institution.
 An important thing to note about socialization is that what can be learned can be unlearned.
 That forms the basis of resocialization: to unlearn and to relearn.

 Resocialization can be defined also as a process by which individuals, defined as inadequate according to the norms of a dominant institution, are subjected to a dynamic redistribution of those values, attitudes and abilities to allow them to function according to the norms of the said dominant institutions.
 That definition relates more to a jail sentence.
 If individuals exhibit deviance, society delivers the offenders to a total institution, where they can be rehabilitated.

 Resocialization varies in its severity.
 A mild resocialization might be involved in moving to a different country.
 One who does so may need to learn new social customs and norms such as language, eating, dress, and talking customs.
 A more drastic example of resocialization is joining a military or a cult, and the most severe example would be if one suffers from a loss of all memories and so would have to relearn all of society's norms.

 The first stage of resocialization is the destruction of an individual's former beliefs and confidence.